Working Remotely: Managing Your Team Effectively

 Your experienced staff who you trust can get less oversight than inexperienced staff who may be new to the work they are doing.
 It helps to explain your thought process on delegation, so people understand your motives and don’t think you are playing favorites with anyone.

 Make it easy for people to ask you questions.
 Your team is less informed than you are and will have personal worries.
-When possible, listen and offer reassurance or support or direct them to your EAP program if you have one.
+When possible, listen and offer reassurance or support or even direct them to your EAP program if you have one.

 Encourage teamwork and the spirit of “we’re all in this together”.

 Having team goals and having the team develop a “Team Vision” is a good bonding exercise and sets the stage for good working relationships.
+It’s a really good way of engaging people you don’t see very often and seeing a different side of the people in your team.

 Be as flexible as possible about the hours people work.